iitzco/steganography/README.md

 #### Important

+* In order to compile it, you'll need libssl-dev packages (on Ubuntu run *apt-get install libssl-dev*)
+* If you have problems running the test with some Linux distributions, add *-fno-stack-protector* flag on Makefile
-To check if the input file that was embed and the output file that was extracted are equal, you can run:
+* To check if the input file that was embed and the output file that was extracted are equal, you can run:

 ```bash
 cmp --silent file1 file2 || echo "files are different"